FJ-Soto/GanttChartMaker-v2.0-/README.md

 2. Open the solution file in Visual Studio.
 3. Build the project to restore dependencies.
 4. Run the application using Visual Studio or publish it as an executable.
-5. (Optional) Publish application to create an executable.

 ## Usage